probmods/probmods2/chapters/bayesian-data-analysis.md

 So my act of betting on horse A and horse B actually requires me to split my money (say, betting 50 / 50 on each).
 On the other hand, you put all your money on horse A (100 on A, 0 on B).
 If A wins, you will gain more money because you put more money down.

-This idea is called the principle of parsimony or Occam's razor, and will be discussed at length later in this book.
-For now, it's sufficient to know that more complex models will be penalized for being more complex, intuitively because they will be diluting their predictions.
-At the same time, more complex models are more flexible and can capture a wider variety of data (they are able to bet on more horses, which increases the chance that they will win some money).
-Bayesian model comparison lets us weigh these costs and benefits.
+-->

 ## Bayes' factor

-What we are plotting above are **posterior model probabilities**.
+What we are plotting above are *posterior model probabilities*.
 These are a function of the marginal likelihoods of the data under each hypothesis and the prior model probabilities (here, defined to be equal: `flip(0.5)`).
 Sometimes, scientists feel a bit strange about reporting values that are based on prior model probabilities (what if scientists have different priors as to the relative plausibility of the hypotheses?) and so often report the ratio of marginal likelihoods, a quantity known as a *Bayes Factor*.

 Let's compute the Bayes' Factor, by computing the likelihood of the data under each hypothesis.

 ~~~~
-var k = 7, n = 20;
+var k = 5, n = 20;

-var simpleLikelihood = Math.exp(Binomial({p: 0.5, n: n}).score(k))
+var simpleModel = Binomial({p: 0.5, n: n})

-var complexModel = Infer({method: "forward", samples: 10000}, function(){
+var complexModel = Infer(function(){
   var p = uniform(0, 1);
   return binomial(p, n)
 })

+var simpleLikelihood = Math.exp(simpleModel.score(k))
 var complexLikelihood = Math.exp(complexModel.score(k))

-var bayesFactor_01 = simpleLikelihood / complexLikelihood
+var bayesFactor = simpleLikelihood / complexLikelihood
-bayesFactor_01
+print( bayesFactor )
 ~~~~

 How does the Bayes Factor in this case relate to posterior model probabilities above?
+A short derivation shows that when the model priors are equal, the Bayes Factor has a simple relation to the model posterior.

-## Savage-Dickey method
+### Savage-Dickey method

-For this example, the Bayes factor can be obtained by integrating out the model parameter (using `Infer` with `{method: "forward"}`).
+Sometimes the Bayes factor can be obtained by computing marginal likelihoods directly.
+(As in the example, where we marginalize over the model parameter using `Infer`.)
-However, it is not always easy to get good estimates of the two marginal probabilities.
+However, it is sometimes hard to get *good* estimates of the two marginal probabilities.
+In the case where one model is a special case of the other, called *nested model comparison*, there is another option.
-It turns out, the Bayes factor can also be obtained by considering *only* the more complex hypothesis ($$\mathcal{H}_1$$).
-What you do is look at the distribution over the parameter of interest (here, $$p$$) at the point of interest (here, $$p = 0.5$$).
+The Bayes factor can also be obtained by considering *only* the more complex hypothesis, by looking at the distribution over the parameter of interest (here, $$p$$) at the point of interest (here, $$p = 0.5$$).
-Dividing the probability density of the posterior by the density of the prior (of the parameter at the point of interest) also gives you the Bayes Factor!
+Dividing the probability density of the posterior by the density of the prior (of the parameter at the point of interest)  gives you the Bayes Factor!
-This perhaps surprising result was described by Dickey and Lientz (1970), and they attribute it to Leonard "Jimmie" Savage.
+This, perhaps surprising, result was described by Dickey and Lientz (1970), and they attribute it to Leonard "Jimmie" Savage.
 The method is called the *Savage-Dickey density ratio* and is widely used in experimental science.
 We would use it like so:

 ~~~~
-var k = 7, n = 20;
+var k = 5, n = 20;

-var complexModelPrior = Infer({method: "forward", samples: 10000}, function(){
+var complexModelPrior = Infer(function(){
   var p = uniform(0, 1);
   return p
 })

-var complexModelPosterior = Infer({method: "rejection", samples: 10000}, function(){
+var complexModelPosterior = Infer(function(){
   var p = uniform(0, 1);
   observe(Binomial({p: p, n: n}), k);
   return p
 })

-var savageDickeyDenomenator = expectation(complexModelPrior, function(x){return Math.abs(x-0.5)<0.05})
+var savageDickeyDenomenator = expectation(complexModelPrior, function(x){return 0.45<x & x<0.55})
-var savageDickeyNumerator = expectation(complexModelPosterior, function(x){return Math.abs(x-0.5)<0.05})
+var savageDickeyNumerator = expectation(complexModelPosterior, function(x){return 0.45<x & x<0.55})
 var savageDickeyRatio = savageDickeyNumerator / savageDickeyDenomenator
 print( savageDickeyRatio )
 ~~~~